MarzenkaS/catch-a-dog-project/README.md

 Add new review
 - An authenticated user from nav bar can navigate to add review page
+- Admin can delete and edit user's reviews
 - Afte adding review and clicking Submit button will see confirmation
 - User can delete or edit and update own review
 - Confirmation message about delete and update will be shown to a user